Myotonia Congenita (Non-inflammatory Hereditary Muscle Disease) in Dogs

 - Myotonia Congenita (Non-inflammatory Hereditary Muscle Disease)

-Affected dogs often show pronounced muscle stiffness, which is particularly noticeable with sudden movements or after periods of rest.
-After a period of rest, it may take some time for the dog to move normally.
-This stiffness can be particularly visible in the hind legs, leading to a stiff, halting gait.
+Affected dogs often show pronounced muscle stiffness that is particularly noticeable during sudden movements or after rest periods.
+After a rest period, it may take some time before the dog moves normally.
+This stiffness can be especially visible in the hind legs, leading to a stiff, halting gait.

-Another common symptom is the “goat-like” hopping, in which the dogs walk in a jerky, stiff movement pattern.
-This behavior is caused by the inability of the muscles to relax quickly enough.
+Another common symptom is “goat-like” hopping, where dogs walk in a jerky, stiff movement pattern.
+This behavior is caused by the muscles’ inability to relax quickly enough.

-In some cases, dogs may also have Difficulty walking or climbing stairs.
-Muscle stiffness can improve with heat, while cold often worsens the symptoms.
+In some cases, dogs may also have difficulty getting up or climbing stairs.
+Muscle stiffness can improve with warmth, while cold often worsens symptoms.

 Diagnosis

-An EMG is an important diagnostic tool because it can reveal the abnormal electrical activity in the muscles that is typical of myotonia.
-This examination measures the electrical activity of the muscles and can show the characteristic repetitive discharges that occur with this disease.
+An EMG is an important diagnostic tool as it can reveal the abnormal electrical activity in muscles that is typical of myotonia.
+This examination measures the electrical activity of muscles and can show the characteristic repetitive discharges that occur with this disease.

 Genetic tests are also crucial to identify the specific mutationA mutation is a permanent change in the DNA sequence (genetic material) of an organism.
 In dogs and cats, mutations can lead to genetic diseases or desirable changes in certain traits. responsible for the myotonia.
 These tests can help confirm the disease and identify affected dogs as carriers.